 If you choose to proceed with it, you will need to sign an Option To Purchase (OTP) agreement, which is a law-binding contract to ‘reserve’ the unit.
 Since you’re ‘reserving’ a unit, you’ll also have to pay a 5% option fee in cash.
 HDB will then review your application, which can take up to four weeks.
 You should also submit your CPF housing grant application form at this stage, if applicable.

-4. Sort out admin matters
+4. Sort out your finances

-While HDB gets back to you to approve your application,\ start applying for a bank loan, get the Letter of Offer (LO) and hire a conveyancing lawyer to settle all your admin matters for you.
+While HDB gets back to you to approve your application, start applying for a bank loan, get the Letter of Offer (LO) and hire a conveyancing lawyer to settle all your admin matters for you.
 Remember to hand them a copy of your OTP agreement as well.

 Since you are not eligible for an HDB loan, it would be good to shop around for a bank loan.
 Do you prioritise lower interest rates?
 Do you prefer a fixed loan?
 You’ll have to take all these into consideration.